MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/design/README.md

 - 50px - Packaging requirement (not visible anywhere)
 - 150px - Windows Store image

->note Microsoft Edge extensions are currently not being accepted into the Windows Store.
+>note Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
+[Reach out to us](http://aka.ms/extension-request) with your requests to be a part of the Windows Store, and we’ll consider you for a future update.